indrabasak/docker-example/README.md

 ```

 #### Instruction
-* The `FROM` instruction sets the Base Image for subsequent instructions.
+* `FROM` instruction sets the Base Image for subsequent instructions.
 FROM must be the first non-comment
 instruction in the Dockerfile.
-* The `VOLUME` instruction creates a mount point with the specified name.
+* `VOLUME` instruction creates a mount point with the specified name.
-* The `ADD` instruction copies from `<src>` and adds them to the filesystem of the image at the path `<dest>`.
+* `ADD` instruction copies from `<src>` and adds them to the filesystem of the image at the path `<dest>`.
-* The `RUN` instruction executes the command on top of the current image.
+* `RUN` instruction executes the command on top of the current image.
-* The `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime.
+* `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime.
-* The `ENV` instruction sets the environment variable
+* `ENV` instruction sets the environment variable
-* The `ENTRYPOINT` allows you to configure a container that will run as an executable.
+* `ENTRYPOINT` allows you to configure a container that will run as an executable.
-* The  `LABEL` instruction adds metadata to an image.
+* `LABEL` instruction adds metadata to an image.

-You can find more about Docker instructions [`here`](https://docs.docker.com/engine/reference/builder/#usage)
+You can find out more about Docker instructions [`here`](https://docs.docker.com/engine/reference/builder/#usage)

 [travis-badge]: https://travis-ci.org/indrabasak/docker-example.svg?branch=master
 [travis-badge-url]: https://travis-ci.org/indrabasak/docker-example/